-Hermes Press is proud to announce their second major collaboration with Paws, Incorporated producing another unique title featuring everyone’s favorite orange cat, GARFIELD!
+Hermes Press is proud to announce their second major collaboration with Paws, Incorporated producing another unique title featuring everyone’s favourite orange cat, GARFIELD!
 Hermes and Paws have come together to treat the world to a compendium of the greatest examples of original artwork from classic Garfield daily and Sunday comic strips in their original size, including rare unpublished material, that has never been seen before (the Sunday strips will be reproduced in a slightly smaller format due to their huge size)!

 This historic archival reprint will feature hundreds of pieces of original production art from the comic strip, with an introductory essay from Jim Davis himself!
 If you love Garfield and want to experience the strips as they were originally drawn, this is the book for you!
-From the very beginning in 1979 to the last non-digital strip in 2011, this purrfect book shows you Garfield like you’ve never seen him before!
+From the very beginning in 1979 to the last non-digital strip in 2011, this purrfect book shows you Garfield as you’ve never seen him before!

 - Hermes Press, September 27, 2017

 - $95 USD

 - Order Online: Amazon.com, Amazon.ca, eBay, AbeBooks

 As with all AE format material (Artist’s Editions, Artifact Editions, Gallery Editions, Art Editions, Studio Editions, etc), this is a collection of classic comic material and I’ll be reviewing the book and not the story.
 For a complete list of all current and announced editions, with review links, please visit our Index.
 Also, see What is an Artist’s Edition and our Artist Index.

 A new publisher enters the Artist’s Edition format book market as Hermes Press brings us Jim Davis’ Garfield.
 The material is presented chronologically, with a sampling from the three decades the strip was produced on paper.
 It opens with an introduction by Davis himself, and closes out with an afterword by the book’s editor and designer Eileen Sabrina Herman.